chaturadilan/PHP-REST-Dataservices-Framework/README.md

 PHP-REST-Dataservices-Framework
 ===============================

-A Dataservice framework for PHP to generate easy REST based web services
+A Dataservice framework for PHP to generate easy REST based web services.